ken-10/Manoa-Board/README.md

 - Matthew Kim
   - New Completions
     - Approved Tools section of the report
+    - Mocked
   - Current
   - Next
 - Qiqing Luo
   - New Completions
-    - Deprecated/Unsafe Functions section of the report (Completed)
+    - Deprecated/Unsafe Functions section of the report
   - Current
   - Next
 - Jiaying Feng
-  - Nef Completions
+  - New Completions
-    - SFunctions section of the report (Completed)
+    - Static Analysis section of the report
   - Current
   - Next
 - Ken Tung
+  - New Completions
+    - Created Navigation Bar
-  - Assignment 3 Tasks
+  - Current
-  - Completed
+  - Next
-  - Mocked up navigation bar